Luxcium/nestjs-colligated-docs/Header.md

 > *†Codez kiddies just don't seem to understand that those scripts had to come from somewhere. ― Cosmos@yabbs (Wed Jun 1 22:30:55 1994)*

 This document itself is under MIT License *Copyright © 2020 Benjamin Vincent (Luxcium)*.
-We all know (or your just learning now), Luxcium is a cute and nice little *Script Kiddy* but also, we all know that the MIT License require to include the copyright notice and *blah blah blah*:

-So without further ado let me tell you the truth, the text contained in this document is the result of the hard work of *[Kamil Myśliwiec](http://kamilmysliwiec.com)*
+We all know (or your just learning now), [@Luxcium](https://github.com/Luxcium) is a cute and nice little *Script Kiddy* but also, we all know that the MIT License require to include the copyright notice and *blah blah blah*, so without further ado let me tell you the truth, the text contained in this document is the result of the hard work of *[Kamil Myśliwiec](http://kamilmysliwiec.com)*

 ## Conspectus